ahmadalwy3/ahmadalwy3/Per-site-switches.md

 Blocking popups depends on whether the proper filters are present in the selected filter lists, so this feature is most useful when a site creates popups for which there are no filters to take care of them in 3rd-party filter lists.

-**Caveat for Chromium-based browsers:** Due to Chromium API limitations, it's not _always_ possible for uBlock Origin to determine for sure whether a new tab being opened is that of a popup, or is the result of a legitimate click on a link by the user.
+**Caveat:** It's not _always_ possible for uBlock Origin to determine for sure whether a new tab being opened is that of a popup, or is the result of a legitimate click on a link by the user.
 So if the no-popups switch is in use, you _may_ not be able to open a link in a new tab through the context menu.

 ***